To ensure a safe and pleasant visit to Cabrillo National Monument, please take a moment to review some safety tips.

 For the safety of fellow visitors, skate boards, roller blades, and skates are prohibited on all surfaces.

 Swimming, Surfing, and Diving

-Swimming, surfing and diving are prohibited within park boundaries (the park boundary extends 300 yards from the shore).
+Swimming, surfing and diving are prohibited within park boundaries.
 This is for your safety and to protect the intertidal ecosystem.